-- 1. Describe in detail the investment position of the entity on the date of the report; - 2.
-Contain a summary statement of each pooled fund group that states the: - a.
-Beginning market value for the reporting period; - b.
-Ending market value for the reporting period; - c.
-Fully accrued interest for the reporting period; - 3.
-State the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested; - 4.
-State the maturity date of each separately invested asset that has a maturity date;

-- 5. State the account or fund or pooled group fund in the City for which each individual investment was acquired; - State the compliance of the investment portfolio of the City as it relates to: a. the investment strategy expressed in the City's investment policy; and - b. relevant provisions of the chapter. - 7.
-A statement of compliance of the City's investment portfolio with State law and the investment strategy and Policy approved by the City Council.
+- 1. Describe in detail the investment position of the City on the date of the report - 2.
+Contain a summary statement of each pooled fund group that states the: - a) Beginning market value for the reporting period - b) Ending market value for the reporting period - c) Fully accrued interest for the reporting period - 3.
+State the book value and market value of each separately invested asset at the end of the reporting period by the type of asset and fund type invested - 4.
+State the maturity date of each separately invested asset that has a maturity date; - 5.
+State the account or fund or pooled group fund in the City for which each individual investment was acquired - 6.
+State the compliance of the investment portfolio of the City as it relates to: - a) The investment strategy expressed in the City's investment policy - b) Relevant provisions of the PFIA.